 Internet access is widely available across the USA in the form of WiFi, which can be found for free at most hotels, cafes, bars and restaurants.
 There are also a number of free WiFi hotspots in some of the cities on our list.

-Alternatively, if your phone is unlocked you can pick up a pay as you go SIM in the USA.
+If your phone is unlocked you can pick up a pay as you go SIM in the USA.
 One of the better options is from Straight Talk, which you can buy in Walmart stores.

 For more options on getting online when travelling, check out our guide to getting online when travelling to help you figure out the best options.